 Try to reproduce the issue you were experiencing.
 If the issue no longer occurs, open Final Cut Pro settings and reapply your custom settings.

 Locate Final Cut Pro and drag it to the Trash.

 Reinstall Final Cut Pro from the App Store, or restore it from a backup.
 When restoring a copy of the Final Cut Pro application from a backup, you can either drag it from its storage location to your Applications folder or restore Final Cut Pro from Time Machine backups.

 Test with a new volume

 Install macOS on a new volume of your built-in startup disk.
-Make sure it’s the same version of macOS you’re currently using.
+Make sure it's the same version of macOS that you're currently using.